Timing-based mass measurement of exotic long-lived particles at the FCC-ee: Analysis and results

 The two distributions show non-Gaussian tails on both sides, yielding a sigma of the Gaussian fit significantly better than the RMS of the distribution.
 As an estimator of the quality of the mass measurement the quantity IQR68 is defined, which is the interval between the quantile 16\% and the quantile 84\% of the mass distribution.

 The distribution of the value IQR68/M as a function of $d_{vert}$ is shown in Figure~\ref{fig:ancomp}.

-The left panel shows the resolution for $M_{HNL}=40$~GeV, and two different values of $\sigma(\mathrm{TOF})$, 10 and 50~ps respectively.
-The resolution in the 50~ps case is only 20\% worse than in thw 10\% case, because the measurement is dominated by the lack of knowledge on the time of the interaction vertex.
+The top panel shows the resolution for $M_{HNL}=40$~GeV, and two different values of $\sigma(\mathrm{TOF})$, 10 and 50~ps respectively.
+The resolution in the 50~ps case is only 20\% worse than in the 10~ps case, because the measurement is dominated by the lack of knowledge on the time of the interaction vertex.
 It can be concluded that value of $\sigma(\mathrm{TOF})$ starts having a significant impact on the measurement starting from $\sigma(\mathrm{TOF})\sim 50$~ps.

 Above $d_{vert}=200$~mm the HNL mass is measured to better than 5\%, going below 1\% for $d_{vert}=1500$~mm.
 As a comparison, the resolution is shown as well for the unphysical case where the timing of the interaction vertex is perfectly measured and $\sigma(\mathrm{TOF})=10$~ps.
 In this case the mass would be measured to better than 1\% starting from $d_{vert}=200$~mm.